fqantonio/aqua/JOURNAL.md

 ## May ##

-Spaghetti time.
+Spaghetti time!
 Designing the wiring and accomodating the hardware to control the AQUA.

 ![](Photos/EnergiaControle_1.JPG)